crazytruth/insanic/README.md

 ## Testing

+Insanic tests are run with pytest.
-Test with the this command
+Test with this command:

 ```sh
 python setup.py test
 ```

+setuptools handles all the requirements for testing.
+U

 ## Release History